Virtual tour: History

 The origin of the term 'virtual tour' dates to 1994.
 The first example of a virtual tour was a museum visitor interpretive tour, consisting of 'walk-through' of a 3D reconstruction of Dudley Castle in England as it was in 1550.
-This consisted of a computer controlled laserdisc based system designed by British-based engineer Colin Johnson.
+This consisted of a computer-controlled laser disc based system designed by British-based engineer Colin Johnson.

-One of the first users of a virtual tour was Queen Elizabeth II, when she officially opened the visitor centre in June 1994.
+One of the first users of a virtual tour was Queen Elizabeth II, when she officially opened the visitor center in June 1994.
 Because the Queen's officials had requested titles, descriptions and instructions of all activities, the system was named and described as: "Virtual Tour, being a cross between Virtual Reality and Royal Tour."
-Details of the original project can be viewed online.
-The system was featured in a conference held by the British Museum in November 1994 and in a subsequent technical paper.

 Capture

 Virtual tours can be captured using omnidirectional cameras and/or with image stitching.

 Video-based

 With the expansion of video on the internet, video-based virtual tours are growing in popularity.
 Video cameras are used to pan and walk-through real subject properties.
 The benefit of this method is that the point of view is constantly changing throughout a pan.
 However, capturing high-quality video requires significantly more technical skill and equipment than taking digital still pictures.
 Video also eliminates viewer control of the tour.
-Therefore, the tour is the same for all viewers and subject matter is chosen by the videographer.
+Therefore, the tour is the same for all viewers and subject is chosen by the videographer.
 Editing digital video requires proficiency with video editing software and has higher computer hardware requirements.
 Also, displaying video over the internet requires more bandwidth.
 Due to these difficulties, the task of creating video-based tours is often left to professionals.

-Recently different groups have been using Google's system to provide access to private areas, which were previously unavailable to the general public.